 You don’t have to embroider your fabric, like in the video.
 Instead, you can use solid colors and have your kids paint designs on them, or you can find vintage-looking fabric with Santa and other holiday designs, which will require no sewing or painting.

-8 Pieces Christmas Theme Cotton Fabric Multi-Color Fabric Patchwork Christmas Tree Fat Quarters Christmas Quilting Fabric Bundles for DIY Crafts Making Home Party Decoration (45 x 55 cm/ 18 x 22 Inch)
+8 Pieces Christmas Theme Fabric Multi-Color Fabric Patchwork Christmas Tree Fat Quarters Christmas Quilting Fabric Bundles for DIY Crafts Making Home Party Decoration (45 x 55 cm/ 18 x 22 Inch)

 You can find plenty of fun fabric squares ready for Christmas decore creation.